How to Find Peace of Mind in a Chaotic World

 Can it be done, or is it only for meditation junkies?

-Here I share with you some ideas which helped me to go from being riddled with worry, to taking charge and responding more calmly to challenges.
+Here I share with you some ideas which helped me to go from being riddled with worry, to taking charge and responding more calmly to challenges and finding more peace of find.

 Most people think they know themselves.